 - A 10:1 student-faculty ratio in a supportive community

 - Fewer than 25 students in the majority of classes

 - One of the few U.S. law schools that is home to a working court – the North Carolina Business Court

-- Newly reduced tuition that is 20 percent lower than the national average for private law schools
+- Tuition that is 20 percent lower than the national average for private law schools

 - A locked tuition guaranteed not to increase for the entering class

 - Extensive scholarship and fellowship opportunities for qualified applicants, including the Paul D. Coverdell Fellowship (beginning in 2018) for returning Peace Corps volunteers